dvanmosselbeen/TryHackMe_writeups/brooklyn-nine-nine/README.md

 A message from user `Amy`, so this confirm that `Jake` is a username and probably `holt` can be too.
 My english is maybe bad, but the word `holt` doesn't tell me something.
 But you never know with their street language.

+## Looking at the webserver

 Let's take a closer look to the webserver.

 ![alt text](images/THM-brooklyn-nine-nine-01.png "Webserver Screenshot")

 I can confirm that the image resize, it was a bit annoying to get around it for my screenshot :-D

-Looking to the source code, not interested in the css code, but other tricks, revealed me this nice information `<!-- Have you ever heard of steganography? -->`
+Looking to the source code, not interested in the `css` code, but other tricks, revealed me this nice information `<!-- Have you ever heard of steganography? -->`

 ![alt text](images/THM-brooklyn-nine-nine-02.png "Webserver Screenshot")